Architecture and Monitoring Apache ActiveMQ with dashboards.

 Memory Metrics

 You can also create other types of visualizations based on the metrics exposed by Kubernetes.
-Have a look at the article Our Favorite Grafana Dashboards to create some of the more advanced dashboards.
+Have a look at the article Our Favorite Dashboards to create some of the more advanced dashboards.

 Key ActiveMQ Metrics